CUSTOMS & IMMIGRATION FOR BAHAMAS AND US

 At your first opportunity, make copies of your cruising permit.
 If you need to fly home, you will need a copy of your permit, as well as your passport, to present to your airline and Bahamas Immigration when you reenter the Bahamas.
 Leave the original on the boat.

-As of July 5, 2010, cruising visitors with a valid Bahamas Temporary Cruising Permit are allowed to import boat repair/replacements parts DUTY FREE.
+As of December 2013, cruising visitors with a valid Bahamas Temporary Cruising Permit are still allowed to import boat repair/replacements parts for engines DUTY FREE.
 In addition, there is a 10% duty on printed matter and original artwork.
 This policy is subject to change.
-Call Bahamas Entry Checking in Nassau at 242-302-3509 to get the up-to-date policy.
+Call Bahamas Entry Checking in Nassau Harbour Office at 322-8791 to get the up-to-date policy.

 EXITING BAHAMAS/ENTERING U.S.

 It is not necessary to clear out of the Bahamas when going farther south or entering the U.S. When entering the States, you must clear in with U.S. Customs.
 You can make an appointment for an interview with one of the Ports of Entry below to appear in person and pre-register under the “Local Boater Option” before you go to the Bahamas.
-You will need proof of citizenship.
+You will need passports, vessel information, names and dates of birth, last port of call, purchases.
 After an interview, a free pleasure boat registration number will be assigned.
-The most convenient ICW location is West Palm Beach M – F, 8– 4, One East 11th Street, Riviera Beach, Florida (561) 848-6922.
+The most convenient ICW location is Riviera Beach, Florida M–F, 8–4, One East 11th Street, (561) 848-6922.

 When you return to the U.S., call the appropriate number.
 You may be asked to appear personally at the nearest Immigration Office.
 Be prepared to leave your boat and get a ride there if necessary.
-However, by choosing this Local Boater, your chances are greater that you will not have to report in person to clear in when you return from the Bahamas.
+However, by choosing the Local Boater Option, your chances are greater that you will not have to report in person to clear in when you return from the Bahamas.
 You may be able to clear in over the phone.